LSE Frequently Asked Questions

 Students typically take 2-3 courses during each quarter, selecting courses from the professional core, the LSE foundational courses, the LSE thematic specialization and electives.
-A master’s degree can be completed within a period of 18 months to two years.
+A master’s degree can be completed within two years.

 Can I take classes in the program before being admitted?

-Quick entry is a great option for students interested in exploring the program before formally applying or for students who are late in applying to the LSE program for a specific term.
-As a Quick Entry student, you are not formally admitted to the University, but you may enroll in as many as eight credits in Fall, Winter, and Spring, and up to 21 credits in Summer.
+Non-degree is a great option for students interested in exploring the program before formally applying or for students who are late in applying to the LSE program for a specific term.
+As a non-degree student, you are not formally admitted to the University, but you may enroll in as many as eight credits in Fall, Winter, and Spring, and up to 21 credits in Summer.
 Up to 15 credits are transferable to a graduate program.
-Certain courses that require a prerequisite or formal University admission are not available to Quick Entry students.
-Student services such as financial aid, career counseling, and transfer evaluation are not available to Quick Entry students.
+Certain courses that require a prerequisite or formal University admission are not available to non-degree students.
+Additionally, LSE foundational courses, ELP 550 Advanced Leadership for Sustainability and ELP 517 Ecological and Cultural Foundations of Learning are not available for non-degree students.
+Student services such as financial aid, career counseling, and transfer evaluation are not available to non-degree students.

-Becoming a Quick Entry student is fast and easy.
-Go to the online Quick Entry Form and choose "First time user account creation."
+Becoming a non-degree student is fast and easy.
+Go to the online non-degree form and choose "First time user account creation."
 The online process takes only a few minutes to complete, and generates a student record and ID number so you may begin the registration process as soon as possible.
-Make sure to have your credit card available when enrolling online; a non-refundable $10 processing fee applies and is charged to your credit card as part of the form completion process.
+Make sure to have your credit card available when enrolling online; a non-refundable $25 processing fee applies and is charged to your credit card as part of the form completion process.

-Alternately, download and print a Quick Entry form.
-Submit the paper form, along with the non-refundable $10 processing fee, to the Office of Admissions, Registration, and Records.
+Alternately, download and print a non-degree form.
+Submit the paper form, along with the non-refundable $25 processing fee, to the Office of Admissions, Registration, and Records.
 As soon as the form is processed -- usually within 24 hours of submission -- they will mail you the information you need to register for classes.

 How much does the LSE program cost?